 The Title IX Coordinator will promptly inform the respondent of any actions undertaken by the University that will directly impact the respondent, including the filing of a Formal Complaint or the imposition of Supportive Measures that would directly impact the respondent, and provide an opportunity for the respondent to respond to such action(s).
-(See Section 19 "Supportive Measures and Temporary Suspensions").
+(See Section 16 "Supportive Measures and Temporary Suspensions").
+Supportive Measures become effective when notice of the Supportive Measures is provided.

-14 ADVISORS AND SUPPORT PERSONS
+11 ADVISORS AND SUPPORT PERSONS